 Don't be afraid to talk to your professors.
 They can be very intimidating, but they are really there to help you.
 I have gotten to know a good many of the faculty, and they know me by name — but that might be because I have a weird name!
 But talk to your professors and talk to your peers, you learn better from others than you can from a text book sometimes.

 Competitions offer students the opportunity to do hands-on work in a public forum.
-Learn more about student competitions.
+Learn more about student clubs and competitions.